gaph-pucrs/MA-Memphis/README.md

     - name: MAINJECTOR      # Mandatory MA Injector peripheral
       pe: 0,0               # is connected at border PE 0,0
       port: S               # Connected at port SOUTH.
 Note to use a border port.
+  options:                  # Optional list of definitions to be passed to hardware build
+    - FLIT_SNIFFER: 1       # Add this line to enable detailed flit report
 ```

-**WARNING:** The VHDL model supported by Memphis is still not validated with MA-Memphis.
+**WARNING:** The VHDL model supported by Memphis is still not entirely validated with MA-Memphis.

 The scenario contains a description of the applications that will be evaluated in the platform.
 Create a yaml file (in this example we will use the name example_scenario.yaml) that contains: